Signature Initiative to Mitigate Biological Threats in Africa (SIMBA)

 Throughout the week-long conference there was sustained emphasis on the need for coordinated action.
 In this regard, a set of Six Principles for Strengthening Biological Security in Africa were issued, to guide Signature Initiative efforts to build impactful and sustainable biosecurity, biosafety and biological risk management capabilities in and for Africa.

 In 2022, the German Presidency of the Global Partnership prioritized further development and practical implementation of the Signature Initiative.
 In this regard, GP partners reiterated their commitment to the Signature Initiative in their Declaration on Biological Security (October 2022) and pledged to “intensify our work based on the Initiative’s four pillars”.
 Throughout 2022 significant progress was made, thanks in part to important conferences held on Turning Commitments into Action (United Kingdom, April 2022) and Operationalizing the Signature Initiative (South Africa, November 2022).
 These events were underpinned by significant work and accomplishments achieved through the Initiative’s 4 sub-working groups, each of which was ably co-chaired by a GP and African representative.
-Many new projects and collaborations were finalized in 2022 and supported by GP partners, including on Sustainable Biosecurity and Biosafety in Africa (implemented by Africa CDC), Establishment of a Regional Centre of Excellence for Biosafety and Biosecurity in Southern Africa (led by South Africa’s National Institute for Communicable Diseases), development of an African Health-Security Partnership to Strengthen Disease Surveillance and Epidemic Intelligence (a collaboration between Africa CDC and WHO) and Universalization and Effective Implementation of the BTWC in Africa (through the BTWC Implementation Support Unit).
+Many new projects and collaborations were finalized in 2022 and supported by GP partners, including on Sustainable Biosecurity and Biosafety in Africa (implemented by Africa CDC), Establishment of a Regional Centre of Excellence for Biosafety and Biosecurity in Southern Africa (led by South Africa’s National Institute for Communicable Diseases), development of an African Health-Security Partnership to Strengthen Disease Surveillance and Epidemic Intelligence (a collaboration between Africa CDC and WHO, supported by Canada and Germant) and Universalization and Effective Implementation of the BTWC in Africa (through the BTWC Implementation Support Unit).